ent/ent/README.md

 For discussion and support, [open an issue](https://github.com/ent/ent/issues/new/choose) or join our [channel](https://gophers.slack.com/archives/C01FMSQDT53) in the gophers Slack.

+## About the Project
+The `ent` project was inspired by Ent, an entity framework used internally at Meta (Facebook).
+It was created by [a8m](https://github.com/a8m) and [alexsn](https://github.com/alexsn) from the [Facebook Connectivity][fbc] team.
+These days, it is developed and maintained by the [Atlas](https://github.com/ariga/atlas) team, and the roadmap for its v1 release is described [here](https://github.com/ent/ent/issues/46).

 ## Join the ent Community
 Building `ent` would not have been possible without the collective work of our entire community.
 We maintain a [contributors page](doc/md/contributors.md) which lists the contributors to this `ent`.